ekulxam/TameableAxolotls/README.md

 Features:
 - Axolotls can be tamed and breeded with tropical fish and buckets of tropical fish
-- Axolotls will follow and teleport with their owners understand
+- Axolotls will follow and teleport with their owners underwater
 - Axolotls will attack their owner's target or their owner's attacker
 - Axolotls will now remove all harmful status effects and gain strength, fire resistance, and absorption (also with the regeneration) upon playing dead